 5) Quick micro-assignments

-that isolate individual learning standards and objectives are low-stress and highly effective for everyone.
+That isolated individual learning standards and objectives are low-stress and highly effective for everyone.
 They’re also excellent formative assessment tools!

 6) Read aloud.